-Parents are not allowed in the main office or school before 9:00 AM.
+Parents are not allowed in the main office or school before 9:00 AM, unless they are dropping off their child or have a pre-scheduled meeting.
 After 9:00 AM, parents will be received by appointment.
 Appointments can be made via email.

-JYK Discovery Charter School Truancy Policy 8/2022
+JYK Discovery Charter Truancy Policy (Adopted and Updated 4/2023)